RightbrainAI/github-action-tasks/examples/pull-request-summary-task.md

 ### GitHub Actions Workflow

 After creating the Task, you will receive a unique Access Token.
-Store this token as an Actions Repository Secret named NON_TECHNICAL_SUMMARY_TASK_ACCESS_TOKEN.
-This token will be used in the following Workflow.
+Store this token as a GitHub Actions Repository Secret named NON_TECHNICAL_SUMMARY_TASK_ACCESS_TOKEN.
+This token will be used in our Workflow.

 The Workflow consists of a single Job with four key Steps:

 - Build Task Input: Gathers the necessary data (e.g., PR title, description, and diff) to pass to the Task.
 - Obtain Summary: Calls the Task with the provided input to generate the summary.